-Generally, if a stock appreciation right is granted with an exercise price equal to the fair market value of the underlying stock on the grant date, the recipient will recognize ordinary income equal to the fair market value of the stock or cash received upon such exercise.
-Subject to the requirement of reasonableness, the provisions of Section 162(m) of the Code, and the satisfaction of a tax reporting obligation, we will generally be entitled to a tax deduction equal to the taxable ordinary income realized by the recipient of the stock appreciation right.
+Generally, upon exercise of a stock appreciation right, the recipient will recognize ordinary income equal to the fair market value of the stock or cash received upon such exercise.
+Subject to the requirement of reasonableness, the provisions of Section 162(m) of the

+Code, and the satisfaction of our tax reporting obligation, we or the affiliate employer will generally be entitled to a tax deduction equal to the taxable ordinary income realized by the recipient of the stock appreciation right.